Diocese of Kasese: History

 The Diocese of Kasese was established on 6 March 1989 by Pope John Paul II, carved out from the Roman Catholic Diocese of Fort Portal.
 At the time of its establishment, the region had been served by priests from the Fort Portal diocese, but the geographical challenges and growing population necessitated the creation of a separate ecclesiastical jurisdiction.

 Territory

 The diocese covers 3,205 square kilometers (1,237 square miles) and serves the administrative district of Kasese.
-The proportion of Catholics in the diocese is estimated at approximately 48% of the total population, making it one of the dioceses with the highest Catholic concentration in Uganda.
+The proportion of Catholics in the diocese is estimated at 48% of the total population, making it one of the dioceses with the highest Catholic concentration in Uganda.

 The diocesan headquarters are located in Kasese, with the bishop's residence and chancery at P.O.
 Box 75, Kasese, Uganda.
 The diocese operates under the Latin Rite.

 The diocese is part of the Roman Catholic Ecclesiastical Province of Mbarara, which comprises the archdiocese of Mbarara and several suffragan dioceses in western Uganda.